 The fun and learning doesn’t have to stop when the school day ends, and frankly, we welcome the kiddos to start the fun even before the school day begins.
 With Extended School Enrichment, kiddos have a blast spending time with friends, participating in enrichment clubs, working on homework and more!
-Mr. Cecil and Ms. Diaz lead our Smoky Row ESE team.
+Mr. Cecil leads our Smoky Row ESE team.
 You can meet the rest of the ESE team, including fun facts, by clicking here.
 Go Rockets!

 School’s Out Camps

 |Presidents’ Day||Feb 15||$48||Register|

 |Spring Break||Apr 2, 5 – 9||$222 or $48/day||Coming Soon|